You can configure apps to remember user data, using either the auth.getCanvaUserToken

 Authentication flow guidelines

-- Authentication flows must occur in the authentication pop-up window, not within the app's iframe — that is, sign-up and login forms should only appear in the pop-up window.
+- Authentication flows must occur in the authentication pop-up window, not within the app's iframe.
+The sign-up and login forms must only appear in the pop-up window.

 - Start an authentication flow by calling the